The Shire-Reeve [Sheriff]

 the first two decades of the 1300's he was a resident of the manor

-of Wakefield and the Le Waleys were under the umbrella of the honour
+of Wakefield whilst the Le Waleys were under the umbrella of the honour

 of Pontefract.